0xprinc/checks-while-hacks/README.md

 - `X6` - What if it uses all the gas provided?
 - `X7` - Could it cause an out-of-gas in the calling contract if it returns a massive amount of data?
 - `X8` - If you are calling a particular function, do not assume that `success` implies that the function exists (phantom functions).
+- `X9` - Its best to be stateless while doing an external delegate call.
+- `X10` - Always assume that the external call will fail, now code accordingly.
+- `X11` - Try avoiding taking arbitrary input or acalldata input for a function that does external call which can make the EOA make the calls in the behalf of the contract.
+- `X12` -

 ## Static Calls